Version 1.0 - April the 15th, 2002

-The document windows can be easily arranged using the new actions from
+The document windows can be easily arranged using the actions from the

-the Window menu that allow to tile document windows horizontally/vertically or to
+Window menu that allow you to tile document windows horizontally/vertically or

-The new scrolling feature allows to auto synchronize horizontal and
+The scrolling feature allows to auto synchronize horizontal and

-files when placed side by side.
-This functionality can be activated from the
+similar files when placed side by side.
+This functionality can be activated from

 Quickly Reopen the Last Closed Editor